Position: Research Fellow

 Brooke is an interdisciplinary Research Fellow with a background in ecology and sustainable natural resource planning, management, and policy.
 She holds a degree from the UBC Fisheries Centre (now IOF) in Vancouver, Canada, where she has both worked and studied.
 Brooke has engaged in a diverse range of international research, natural resource management, policy and capacity development projects in marine fisheries and aquaculture across the Pacific Islands, the Caribbean, North America, and Indonesia.
 Her work has given her the privilege and the opportunity to interact with a wide range of fisheries and marine resource stakeholders and to develop a strong understanding of socio-ecological, research, policy and governance environments around the world.

-Brooke is currently active in research activities that span scales of governance, from international fisheries burden and benefit sharing to community-based fisheries management.
+Brooke is currently active in research activities that span scales of governance, from international fisheries burden and benefit sharing to community-based fisheries management, primarily in the Western and Central Pacific region.

 She also guest lectures in ANCORS’ fisheries management short courses and in the School of Biological Sciences.